10 Creepy Things Bodies Can Do After Death

 Even though someone has been ruled dead, it may take time for the body to fully cease functioning.
 Once the brain shuts down, the body follows, but some have claimed that though the body is no longer alive, the hair and nails continue to grow.

 As horrifying as that sounds, the truth is that the hair and nails only appear to have grown.
 When a body dies, it no longer has a supply of oxygen, making it impossible for glucose, which stimulates nail and hair growth, to be produced.
 What actually occurs is that the skin around the nails and hair begins to retract due to dehydration, making it appear that the nails and hair have grown longer, when in reality, they’re the same as they were before death.
-This also applies to men who have stubble and hair on their chest; as skin shrinks, the hair looks more prominent, making it seem as if the body has developed more stubble after death.
+This also applies to men with stubble and hair on their chest; as the skin shrinks, the hair looks more prominent, making it seem as if the body has developed more stubble after death.

 Goosebumps after death due to contractions of the muscles in the skin can also impact how hair can appear.
 In some circumstances, it will give the effect that the hair has grown longer, but once the contractions end, the hair will return back to its normal state.